dingo-d/woo-solo-api/README.txt

 4. You can add the mail settings that will be send (if you choose to) to the client when the order is completed

 == Changelog ==

+= 1.7.5 =

+* Add fallback method for fetching currency rates in case the allow_url_fopen is disabled.

 = 1.7 =